TatianaWeb/Memory_Game/README.md

 A cancel button switches off the modal window but doesn't reload the result of the game.
 A replay button resets the game and allows a user to play again.

-## Instructions to refresh code from VSC to GitHub
+## Instructions to push code from VSC to GitHub

 - git add .
 - git commit -m "Any message"